 Both Federal and State taxing authorities are developing programs to offer deferral of the payment of taxes which can help businesses retain cash to meet operating expenses.

-The IRS recently published information on the Employee Retention Credit.
+The IRS recently published new information on the generous Employee Retention Credit.

 Small Business Guides